-Bob Bovi for producing the original (and only) American Dream release, and to Bob and Tom Diehl for the best-available copies of the American Dream 45; WBRU for their airplay and their faith in us; Bette Schultz, who narrated our club demo, married Paul 22 years later, and encouraged and helped with this project; James Beach Brennan, our “staff photographer”; Maddie Sifantus, Rob Carlson, Josh Barrett, Dave Roberts and ace digitizer Dave Sica for so many of the photos in the CD booklet and on the website; John Cooney – not every band got to have a lawyer for a roadie; Rick Bellaire of the Rhode Island Music Archive, the catalyst for this project; Vincent Pasternak, for friendship and support; Aaron Kamphuis for engineering on "See It Together"; everyone we should have mentioned but forgot to; all our spouses, exes and significant others who believed in us and what we were trying to do; and all the members of the band(s) who shared their hearts, souls, old memories and, in many cases, current musical gifts.
+Bob Bovi for producing the original (and only) American Dream release, and to Bob and Tom Diehl for the best-available copies of the American Dream 45; WBRU for their airplay and their faith in us; Bette Schultz, who narrated our club demo, married Paul 22 years later, and encouraged and helped with this project; James Beach Brennan, our “staff photographer”; Maddie Sifantus, Rob Carlson, Josh Barrett, Dave Roberts and ace digitizer Dave Sica for so many of the photos in the CD booklet and on the website; John Cooney – not every band had a lawyer for a roadie; Rick Bellaire of the Rhode Island Music Archive, the catalyst for this project; Vincent Pasternak, for friendship, support and being part of the new Benefit Street; Aaron Kamphuis for engineering on "See It Together"; everyone we should have mentioned but forgot to; all our spouses, exes and significant others who believed in us and what we were trying to do; and all the members of the band(s) who shared their hearts, souls, old memories and, in many cases, current musical gifts.

-The information for this album will be fully developed here at it was at its former site, www.benefitstreetband.com.
+The information for this album has been transferred from its former site, www.benefitstreetband.com.